Dricdricc/Dricdricc.github.io/index.md

 Professionally, younger practitioners are focused on learning technical skills, like R and Python, to generate their visualizations. <br>
 At the same time, they say that the "lack of collaboration and mentorship" is one of the bigger frustrations of the job.<br>
-Perhaps there's opportunity in your organizations to have more structured mentorship programs, if there aren't any already in place. <br>
+Perhaps there are opportunities in your organizations to have more structured mentorship programs, if there aren't any already in place. <br>

 And you don't have to extend these learning sessions to only data folk - teaching data literacy inside organizations could go a long way. <br>
+According to respondents, data literacy and the perceived impact of data visualization is still lacking.

-At the same time, larger systemic issues like income inequality and diversity in tech are also prevalent in our field. <br>
+Beyond the scope of this study, others have also shown that larger systemic issues like income inequality and diversity in tech are also prevalent in this field. <br>

-Needless to say, it also falls on us to help our professional community, and the community at large, thrive.<br>
+Needless to say, it also falls on us to help our professional community, and our local communities at large, thrive.<br>

 Cheers!
 <br><br>